arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 <div class="warning">

 This route does not care about [_Nibiru, the Primal Being_], as High Garunix, Princess and Kirin are already set up by the 5th summon.
-You just lose out on Ponix getting destroyed so it can return to your hand on turn 3.
+You just lose out on Sunlight Wolf's effect so you're less insulated from stuff like Kaijus removing High Garunix from the field.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.